 - Florida: McCall v.
 United States, a 2014 case involving the tragic death of a 20-year-old honors student during childbirth in which the court found that that statutory damage cap violates equal protection because the statute less favorably impacts circumstances when there are multiple claimants/survivors differently than when there is only a single claimant/survivor.

 - Georgia: Atlanta Oculoplastic Surgery v.
 Nestlehutt, a 2010 case in which the Georgia high court found that a noneconomic damages cap unconstitutionally infringed upon the right to a jury trial.
 The court wisely reasoned the constitutional right to a jury includes the right to a jury trial for claims involving the negligence of a health care provider, with an attendant right to an award of the full measure of damages as determined by the jury.
-By reducing damages awarded by a jury in accordance with the cap, the court reasoned, the jury’s basic function is undermined.
+By reducing damages awarded by a jury with a medical malpractice cap, the court wisely reasoned, the jury’s basic function is undermined.

 - New Hampshire: Brannigan v.
 Usitalo, a 1991 New Hampshire Supreme Court case that found that the state damage cap violates the equal protection guarantees of the state constitution by imposing the burdens of supporting the medical care industry solely upon those persons who are most severely injured and in the greatest need of compensation.

 - Washington: Sophie v.
 Fibreboard was the first case in which a court overruled a malpractice damages cap on constitutionality.
 The Washington Supreme Court found that the state damage cap violates the right to a trial by jury.
-By applying the cap, the jury’s role to determine damages is violated.
+By applying a cap on malpractice awards, the jury’s role to determine damages is violated.

 Some states also have caps on punitive damages.
-Our malpractice lawyers rarely have a case where punitive damages would apply (although we do currently have a sexual assault case against a medical doctor).
+Our malpractice lawyers rarely have a case where punitive damages would apply (although we do handle sexual assault claims against doctors and other healthcare providers).

 We handle and medical malpractice (usually birth injury) cases in other jurisdictions.
 This document is a cheat sheet we created for ourselves for figuring out whether a potential new case is limited by pain and suffering or hard damage caps.

-We just put this online because there are not a lot of good, updated summaries of the medical malpractice caps in all 50 states.
+We just put this online because there are not a lot of good, updated summaries of the medical malpractice caps by state.
 We give you the chance to check our work by reading the relevant statute.
-We have updated this page in 2019.
+We have updated this page in 2021.
 (Which also uncovered a U.S. Virgin Islands opinion in June 2019 finding the cap unconstitutional.)

 Still, don't trust us.
-You should double check all of these and dig.
+You should double-check all of these and dig to make sure our malpractice caps are current.
 Some states are intricate.
 West Virginia is a good example.
 In our last wrongful death case there involving the death of a young doctor during childbirth, our malpractice lawyers found the law is complex and requires some digging into other statutes that might be relevant to your case.